This post may contain affiliate links which give me a small commission at no extra charge to you!

 Make sure that your baby eats every 2-3 hours during the day!

 In the first 2 weeks, especially, you may even need to wake your newborn to eat since it is recommended that newborns eat every 2-3 hours during the day to regain normal lost weight since birth.

-Even with older babies and “on demand” night feedings, It is still recommended to feed your baby every 3 hours during the day to help him sleep longer stretches at night!
+Even with older babies and “on demand” night feedings, It is still recommended to feed your baby at least every 3 hours during the day to help him sleep longer stretches at night!

 Of all the baby sleep mistakes that new parents make, this one may have the biggest impact on night wakings!

 If you are busy running errands or gone a lot during the day, your baby may simply be needing more calories, causing him to wake more often to eat at night!